ocamllabs/vscode-ocaml-platform/README.md

      ![pick sandbox](./doc/pick_sandbox.png)

-   > _What's a sandbox?_ A sandbox is like an isolated environment for your
+   > _What's a sandbox?_ In short, the main purpose of a sandbox is to specify how this
-   > project, so everything you install is just installed inside this
+   > extension should invoke its dependencies such as `ocaml-lsp-server` or `ocamlformat`.
-   > environment and not globally on your system.
+   > For more information on what a sandbox is, see "Sandbox" subsection.

 3. Build your project with [Dune](https://github.com/ocaml/dune) to get go-to-definition, auto-completion, etc.